netidx/netidx-book/src/quick_start.md

 immediatly, and the resolver server will daemonize.
 Check that it's running using `ps auxwww | grep netidx`.

-NOTE, the resolver server does not currently support Windows.
+NOTE, the resolver server does not support local authentication on Windows, if you want to run a resolver server on windows you can use tls or kerberos authentication instead.

 ### Systemd